Rule #1

 Do I need to pay anything before visiting the accommodation? +

-Which rules should be agreed on from the start? +
+Which rules should be set at the start of cohabitation? +

-Can I bring someone with me when visiting the accommodation? +
+Can I bring someone with me to a visit? +